saririvaii/saririvaii.github.io/README.md

 ### Welcome to @saririvaii's Project Showcase! 👋
 Hello!
 I'm Sari (@saririvaii), and this space serves as a compilation of the various projects I've undertaken—an ongoing reflection of my growth and achievements.

-👩‍🎓 Currently pursuing my undergraduate degree at the University of Melbourne, I'm majoring in Computing and minoring in User Experience Design within the Bachelor of Design program.

 ### 📫 Contact Information
 Email: sarii.rivaii@gmail.com \
 Linkedin: www.linkedin.com/in/sari-nurfauziyyah